 Christina Spach, Program Manager

-Christina received a B.A. in Anthropology and Minor in Spanish, and has been a community organizer for the last eight years.
+Christina received a B.A. in Anthropology and Minor in Spanish, and prior to CFJC was a community organizer for eight years.
 As a Rural Community Development Officer with the United States Peace Corps-Belize in a small Maya village, she taught youth and computer literacy as well as marketing to a local women’s craft group.
 Christina also helped establish a community resource center and a local community organization focused on environmental justice and education.
-Both are still strong organizations today.
+Both are strong organizations today.
 Upon returning to the states, Christina became ACORN’s National Trainer for Community Organizing and was the Education Organizer for San Francisco Alliance of Californians for Community Empowerment before joining the food justice movement.
-She has organized around the country on issues that most concern our working-class communities such as neighborhood safety, immigration reform, financial justice, quality education, and community health and sustainability.
+Christina has organized around the country on issues that most concern our working-class communities such as neighborhood safety, immigration reform, financial justice, quality education, and community health and sustainability.
 Supporting a bottom-up, community empowerment approach to making sustainable change, Christina has experience developing local leadership, mobilizing communities, and working on local and state-wide campaigns.
-Based on her concern for our broken food system, she is excited to be a part of the CFJC team.
+As Program Manager, Christina brings her passion for rebuilding a food system that works for all people.
 Email: email@example.com

 Holly Calhoun, Program Coordinator for Healthy Farms Healthy People Coalition (HFHP)